FDA Takes Too Long To Recall Tainted Food, Federal Investigators Say

 "For instance, FDA often relies on facilities to voluntarily correct violations, which can be ineffective."

-In 2011, President Obama signed into law the Food Safety Modernization Act, which gave the agency the authority to issue a mandatory recall when a company fails to voluntarily recall unsafe food after being asked to do so.
+In 2011, President Barack Obama signed into law the Food Safety Modernization Act, which gave the agency the authority to issue a mandatory recall when a company fails to voluntarily recall unsafe food after being asked to do so.

 The inspector general's office said the review was conducted "to determine whether FDA is fulfilling its responsibility in safeguarding the nation's food supply now that it has mandatory recall authority."